redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

     export KUBECONFIG=/var/lib/dci-openshift-app-agent/kubeconfig
     ```

 - Create file settings.yml in /etc/dci-openshift-app-agent/settings.yml and provide all the information about your certification projects.
-Let’s consider two standard scenarios here.
+Let's consider two standard scenarios here.

   a.
 If you have a connected environment with the private external registry.
 In the example below, we use the existing certification project for testpmd-operator container and create a new one for bla-bla-operator.